quantaosun/QSAR-COVID-19/README.md

 ----------20% tested

-# Pre-conditions: Jupyter notebook
-Windows, Mac or Linux either is fine as long as you have a Jupyter notebook installed.
 # What is it does
 As of January 9th 2022, the pandemic has been there for almost 2 years, with an unprecedented number of infected people, there is also a great increase in relative research data like chemical compounds that could potentially inhibit the virus.
 To date when this is written, around 14,355 bioactivities toward small molecules, have been recorded in the public Chembl database.